 She’s about to perform in the Amsterdam Concertgebouw, the acoustic dream for every aspiring or weathered musician.
-The intimacy of the small room is just perfect for her original style.
+The intimacy of the small room is just perfect for her original and bewitching style.
 Norwegian Silje Nergaard.
 I got myself a ticket front row.
 Yes!

 I can hop on my bicycle and get there in less than 15 minutes.
 (But meanwhile… please, don’t rain on my parade.)